ambielecki/dwa15-fall2018/laravel/blade-templates.md

 ## External CSS/JS Includes
-+ In the master template, the Bootstrap CSS and JS was included just as an example of where you include external asset files.
 + The master layout has a `@stack('head')` and `@stack('body')` which allows the child views to define external CSS and/or JS includes specific to that child view.
 + The `@stack('head')` is positioned where you'd typically find page-specific CSS includes&mdash; after global CSS includes and before the closing `</head>` tag.
 + The `@stack('body')` is positioned where you'd typically find page-specific JS includes&mdash; after global JS includes and before the closing `</body>` tag.